 Don't Let Rain Dampen Your Plans

-Obviously, hurricane season correlates to rainy season, which encompasses the entire Caribbean.
+Hurricane season correlates to the rainy season, which encompasses the entire Caribbean.
 But outside of an actual tropical storm event, the rain typically falls in bursts, with hours of sunshine possible in between.
 By most weather records, it's reasonable to expect up to nine hours of sunshine a day during the summer.
 More significant rainfall takes place in mountainous regions rather than at the beach, where short showers can provide welcome relief from the heat.
 It rarely rains on desert-like Aruba, and on many other islands, measurable precipitation usually falls in the late afternoon or early evening.
 Unless lightning accompanies a rain shower, you can usually just go about your day as planned.
-Just consider the drops your island-host's cue to head inside for a bite to eat.